kubernetes-sigs/kubespray/docs/vars.md

 * *kubelet_systemd_hardening* - If `true`, provides kubelet systemd service with security features for isolation.

-  **N.B.** To enable this feature, ensure you are using **`cgroup v2`** on your system.
+  **N.B.** To enable this feature, ensure you are using the **`cgroup v2`** on your system.
 Check it out with command: `sudo ls -l /sys/fs/cgroup/*.slice`.
 If directory does not exists, enable this with the following guide: [enable cgroup v2](https://rootlesscontaine.rs/getting-started/common/cgroup2/#enabling-cgroup-v2).

-  * *kubelet_secure_address* - By default *kubelet_systemd_hardening* set the **control plane** `ansible_host` IPs as the `kubelet_secure_address`.
+  * *kubelet_secure_addresses* - By default *kubelet_systemd_hardening* set the **control plane** `ansible_host` IPs as the `kubelet_secure_addresses`.
 In case you have multiple interfaces in your control plane nodes and the `kube-apiserver` is not bound to the default interface, you can override them with this variable.
     Example:

-    The **control plane** node have 2 interfaces with the following IP addresses: `10.0.0.110`, `192.168.1.110`.
+    The **control plane** node may have 2 interfaces with the following IP addresses: `eth0:10.0.0.110`, `eth1:192.168.1.110`.

-    By default the `kubelet_secure_address` is set with the `10.0.0.110` because it is the address used by ansible to connect to the machine.
-In case you set the `kube-apiserver` to listen to `192.168.1.110`, then you can override the variable in this way: `kubelet_secure_address: "192.168.1.110"`.
+    By default the `kubelet_secure_addresses` is set with the `10.0.0.110` the ansible control host uses `eth0` to  connect to the machine.
+In case you want to use `eth1` as the outgoing interface on which `kube-apiserver` connects to the `kubelet`s, you should override the variable in this way: `kubelet_secure_addresses: "192.168.1.110"`.

 * *node_labels* - Labels applied to nodes via kubelet --node-labels parameter.
   For example, labels can be set in the inventory as variables or more widely in group_vars.